wendlingd/Build-visual-web-design-element-inventory/README.md

 ## More info

-* Put _design system_ into your favorite search engine.
+* Put _design system_ into your favorite search engine or try http://atomicdesign.bradfrost.com/chapter-1/.

 ## Requirements